 Golf Scramble vs Best Ball Formats

-Golf is usually an individual sport, but if you are playing with a group and want to turn it into a team game, playing either best ball or scramble formats are the best way to do so.
-These formats turn golf into a team game that can make your day out on the course more fun and possibly more competitive.
+Golf is usually an individual sport, but if you are playing with a group and want to turn it into a team game, playing either best ball or scramble formats are entertaining ways to do so.
+These formats turn golf into a team game that can make your day on the course more fun and competitive.

 In golf, a scramble is a format played by teams that is designed to make the game more fun and a bit easier.
 This can be played by teams of two or more, depending on how many golfers are in the group.
 A scramble format is started with each player hitting their own tee shots; then for every following shot, each team member plays from whichever ball they decide is the best.
 This continues for every shot in the round.